 The tennis courts, bike centre, fitness studio and spa are all within a minute or two walk of each other.
 The waterfront centre, where you can take out sailing boats, paddleboards, windsurfers, canoes and kayaks (all included), has its own dedicated area on the beach and there's also a section of sun loungers and tropical-style rattan parasols – all with easy access to the beach bar for ice cold drinks and snacks.

 Beyond the resort – should you actually be able to drag yourself away – the local town, Paleros, is an unspoilt gem with a really lovely mix of traditional tucked-away tavernas and stylish little bars right on the beach.
-It’s a 20-minute walk or 5 minutes (5 euros) in a taxi, and visiting was a real holiday highlight.
+It’s a 20-minute walk or 5 minutes (7 Euros) in a taxi, and visiting was a real holiday highlight.
 My boys and I sat on bean bags at the Paleros Yacht Club and ate gyros under a dappled canopy while we watched the boats in the marina come and go.
-Resort-based holidays are superb, especially when safety is such a huge consideration, but a visit to Paleros satisfied my old school wanderlust and made me feel like I’d experienced a little bit of real Greece.
+Resort-based holidays are superb, especially when safety is such a huge consideration with younger children, but a visit to Paleros satisfied my old school wanderlust and made me feel like I’d experienced a little bit of real Greece.

 "At a Mark Warner resort, kids can just be kids.
 While my sons loved all the sport and activities, the unexpected star of the holiday show was the social interaction.
 It was an absolute joy to see my children make new friends again after months in dark bedrooms talking to screens during lockdowns."